TheAwaken1/Pinokio-Home-Page-Templates/README.md

 Pinokio Homepage Dashboards

 Welcome to my collection of custom Pinokio Homepage dashboards!
 I’ve created these templates to enhance your Pinokio experience with visually appealing, interactive homepages.
-These dashboards are free for anyone to use, modify, and enjoy
+These dashboards are free for anyone to use, modify, and enjoy.

 About

 These dashboards are designed to replace the default Pinokio homepage with different themes.
 Feel free to use them as-is or tweak them to suit your style!

 Quick Installation Guide